Some FAQs on H4 EAD

 My H-1B spouse’s approved Form I-140 was filed by a previous employer.
 Am I eligible for employment authorization?

 For you to qualify for employment authorization based on your H-4 status, your H-1B spouse must have been granted H-1B status under sections 106(a) and (b) of AC21 or be the beneficiary of an approved Form I-140.
-USCIS does not require that the approved Form I-140 be filed by your spouse’s current employer or by the same employer who filed your H-1B spouse’s Form I-129, Petition for a NonimmigrH4EADFAQant Worker.
+USCIS does not require that the approved Form I-140 be filed by your spouse’s current employer or by the same employer who filed your H-1B spouse’s Form I-129, Petition for a Nonimmigrant Worker.

 What happens to my employment authorization if USCIS revokes my H-1B spouse’s Form I-140?